March 30 - April 8, 2018

 School buildings and the transportation office will be closed.

 All buildings will re-open on Monday, April 9, 2018.

 2rd Grade: 11:30-11:50 (Recess) & 11:55-12:15 (Lunch)

 Whether this will be your first year at Bartlett Elementary or you are returning to our school community, the staff and myself would like to extend our warmest welcome.
 I could not be more excited to be working alongside Bartlett's amazing staff and wonderful families.

-This is my fourth year at Bartlett Elementary and my fifteenth year as an educator.
+This is my fifth year at Bartlett Elementary and my sixteenth year as an educator.
 After graduating from Alma College, I taught at Brummer and Hardy Elementary Schools.
 During this time, I obtained my Master of Arts in Curriculum and Teaching from Michigan State University and an Education Specialist in Educational Leadership from Oakland University.
 After teaching a variety of levels from fifth grade to first grade, I was hired as a principal in Wayne-Westland.
 It continues to be a pleasure to be in South Lyon as the principal of Bartlett.

 Bartlett Elementary is an incredible school with a strong focus on teaching and learning.
 I look forward to working with you so that we can continue our journey toward student success.
 I welcome you to stop by the office, my door is always open.
 Together, we can make this a wonderful school year!